NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2015-06-08-Work-With-Hyperspectral-Data-In-R.md

     ## [1] 4112571

-    #Calculate the upper right hand corner to define the full extent of the
+    #Calculate the lower right hand corner to define the full extent of the
     #raster.
 To do this we need the number of columns and rows in the raster
-    #and the resolution.
+    #and the resolution of the raster.

     #note that you need to multiple the columns and rows by the resolution of
     #the data to calculate the proper extent!